cmdctl/dotfiles/README.md

 ```
 dotfiles
 ```
+This will create a new repository in ~/.dotfiles directory and copy the specified files If you add a remote to the repository created by the `dotfiles` executable it will automatically push the changes on each run.

 You can also add the binary to your `~/.zshrc` profile so that a sync is done on every new terminal session.